 Standard Error

-The standard error is a measure of the statistical accuracy of an estimate, representing the standard deviation of the sampling distribution of a statistic.
-It tells us how much the estimate is likely to fluctuate if we were to take different samples from the same population.
+The standard error is a measure of the precision of a statistical estimate.
+It indicates how much the sample estimate is likely to deviate from the true population value.

 Option Pricing Model Bias